lamelyan/blog-hugo/content/about/index.md

 # Recommendations
 What others say:

-> Leo has been **great to work with**!
-> He came into the group when we needed backend help,
-> then was quickly thrown into devops world as we worked on getting our app launched on Azure,
-> dealing with data storage issues, authentication, CI, authentication,
-> importing data, authentication, user permissions, and authentication!
 > He's one of those people who you can give a problem to, not even knowing if it's solvable,
 > and **he'll figure out a way, implement it, and integrate it in with your app and your whole release process.** Really, what is better than that?
 >